13663 - Environmental Soil Science and Plant Nutrition Modulübersicht

 Credits: 6

-- natural and anthropogenic factors and processes influencing environmental chemistry
+• natural and anthropogenic factors and processes in soil and plant systems

-- processes of carbon assimilation of plants and the nitrogen and phosphate cycle in agricultural systems
+• nutrient assimilation of plants with focus on the nitrogen and phosphate cycle

-Introduction to the principles of soil chemistry including properties of soil colloids and their interactions with plant nutrients.
-Important physico-chemical processes on reactive soil surfaces like adsorption and desorption reactions.
-Factors of nutrient availability.
-Principles and improvement of soil fertility.
+Introduction to the principles of soil chemistry, including properties of soil minerals and their interactions with essential plant nutrients.
+We will focus on soil solution dynamics, sorption processes, and redox reactions.
+In addition, students will gain insights into soil water dynamics and the importance of soil organic matter.

 Mandatory Prerequisites:None